Discoverers is the Friends of Richmond Park activities programme for families and young people.

 Isabella Trail You can still download our popular Trail Leaflet and follow the clues.
-It's a lovely time to visit and see the beatiful Autumn colours.
+This magical place is beautiful in all seasons.

 Go to the "Out and About" page to download the Isabella Plantation Trail Leaflet and for more information.

 |At the planning stage - watch this space!|